Frequently Asked Questions About Rwanda Safaris & Gorilla Trekking

 Where does gorilla trekking take place in Rwanda?

-All gorilla trekking Tours in Rwanda occurs in Volcanoes National Park (Parc National des Volcans), located in the northwest near the town of Musanze.
-The park is approximately a 2.5 to 3-hour drive from the capital city, Kigali.
+All gorilla trekking Tours in Rwanda takes place in Volcanoes National Park (Parc National des Volcans), located in the northwest of the country near the town of Musanze.
+The park is approximately a 2.5 to 3 hour drive from the capital city, Kigali.

 How many people are allowed per gorilla trek?

-To ensure conservation and minimize stress on the animals, only 8 people are permitted to visit a single gorilla family per day.
-With 12 habituated families currently available, Rwanda issues only 96 Gorilla permits daily.
+To protect the gorillas and minimize stress on the animals, only 8 people are permitted to visit a single gorilla family per day.
+With 12 habituated gorilla families currently available for tourism, Rwanda issues a maximum of 96 gorilla permits per day.

 How long does a gorilla trekking experience last?

-A Gorilla trekking experience last anywhere from 2 to 8 hours.
-The trek begins with a 7:30 AM briefing; the hike itself depends on where your assigned gorilla family moved the previous night.
-Some families are found within 30 minutes, while others require several hours of strenuous climbing.
-Once the gorillas are found, visitors are allowed exactly one hour with them.
+A gorilla trekking experience lasts anywhere from 2 to 8 hours in total.
+The day begins with a 7:30 AM briefing, and the length of the hike depends on where your assigned gorilla family was located the previous night.
+Some families are found within 30 minutes, while others require several hours of climbing.
+Once the gorillas are located, visitors are allowed exactly one hour with them.

 What is the minimum age for gorilla trekking?

-Yes, gorilla trekking is incredibly safe.
-You are accompanied by expert trackers and armed park rangers at all times.
-The gorillas are “habituated,” meaning they are accustomed to peaceful human presence.
-Following your guide’s instructions ensures a safe, respectful encounter.
+Yes, gorilla trekking in Rwanda is very safe.
+Trekkers are accompanied by expert trackers and armed park rangers at all times, and the gorillas are habituated, meaning they are accustomed to calm human presence.
+Following your guide’s instructions ensures a safe and respectful encounter for both visitors and gorillas.

 Can elderly travelers or people with disabilities trek gorillas?